top of page

 What is Jamie Siminoff doing now?

 After leaving Amazon/Ring in 2023, Siminoff became CEO of Latch, an access-control tech company rebranding as DOOR.
-He continues to be active in the entrepreneurial and tech space.
+He continues to be active in the entrepreneurial and tech space as an inventor and operator.

 Did Jamie Siminoff get a deal on Shark Tank?